projectman14/mantra-submission/README.md

 ##### Using our Paymaster

 * Go to homepage and click on `PayMaster`
+* When using for the first time, you will have to make a paymaster account by clicking on `First Setup Paymaster`.
+Wait for some time till the buttons change.
 * Click on `Get Me One` to setup paymaster for your loans.
 * Now send the CW20 token you want to pay with to your paymaster, whose contract address is given on page. *For current demonstration purposes, paymaster only supports CW20 token with decimals set to 6 right now and assumes each token to be worth 1 dollar*
 * Fill in token address and symbol of the CW20 token.
-* Enter the amount to auto pay and its frequency.
+* Enter the amount (in dollars) to auto pay and its frequency.
 * Click on `Setup Now` and wait a few sec for it to set up.
 * Click on `TokenLand Paymaster` at top of screen to go back.
 * Click on `PayMaster Status` to view the list of your pay masters.